Malcolm Gilchrist (speculator): Surveying, land speculation, and planting

+Death and legacy

 According to his obituary Gilchrist "was a native of N. Carolina, and emigrated to the west in early life poor, where, by labor and perseverance, he became a man of wealth.
 He was prized for his integrity and industry, and died as he had lived, an honest man, lamented by his relations and friends."
 He bequeathed his estate to the children of his brother Daniel.